-c) Project Proposal & Timeline (2 weeks to prepare for meeting and then 2 weeks for edits following)
+c) Project Proposal & Timeline (1-2 weeks)

-A formal research proposal must be submitted to the research coordinator, RPD, and project preceptor for evaluation and approval.
+A formal research proposal must be submitted to the research committee for evaluation and approval.
 This will be evaluated for appropriateness of the topic and feasibility.
-The resident should schedule a meeting to review the project proposal with the research coordinator, RPD, and project preceptors.
-Once approved the resident will present the proposal to the entire ambulatory care pharmacy team for feedback and approval.
+Once approved the resident will present the proposal to the residency advisory committee for feedback and approval.
 A timeline with due dates for checkpoints to discuss deliverables should also be completed and discussed.
-RPD and/or research coordinator should be included for review on specified items in table below.
+RPD and/or research committee should be included for review on specified items in table below.
 All other drafts should be reviewed by project preceptor(s).